Jeff Feagles: Personal life

 Feagles currently resides in Ridgewood, New Jersey where he is a residential and commercial real estate agent for Keller Williams.

 He is also a member of the New York Giants Broadcast Team responsible for pre- and post-game radio content along with analysis on the Fox Giants Post Game Live show.

-Upon his retirement, Feagles was the last active player to appear in the NES classic video game, Tecmo Super Bowl.
+Upon his retirement, Feagles was the 2nd to last active player behind John Carney to appear in the NES classic video game, Tecmo Super Bowl.